 Warning applications and travel information systems support the whole range of software adaptation, i.e., adaptation of parameters and also the integration of new services from the infrastructure and other vehicles.
 The profile of these systems is depicted in Figure 4.
-This adaptation can be triggered internally by drivers, as well as by inter-vehicle or vehicle-infrastructure communication as software modules are downloaded and integrated via established communication links.
-The binding time of this adaptation is dynamic since new configurations are determined at runtime of the system.
-The duration of the adaptation should be executed in soft real-time, i.e., best effort adaptation within time bounds.
+This adaptation can be triggered internally by drivers, as well as by inter-vehicle or vehicle-infrastructure communication as software modules are downloaded and integrated via communication links.
+The binding time of this adaptation is dynamic since new configurations are determined during system runtime.
+The duration of the adaptation should be executed in soft realtime, i.e., best effort adaptation within time bounds.
 Adaptation itself can be influenced by the available memory space on the vehicle's software platform.
 Dependencies between modules and priorities can also influence the scheduling and determination of which and how modules are integrated into the system.